 2. Michael Fassbender, Jane Eyre 2011

 Positive: One of my favorite moments of Fassbender's in Jane Eyre is not one of the romantic scenes that usually define a Rochester.
 Instead, it’s the scene where he sits gloomily at the piano playing an augmented fourth.
 Mrs. Fairfax comes forward with his tea and he responds with a morose, "Keep it!"
 Then we see his face communicate a vast array of emotions in just a few seconds: annoyance, weariness, frustration, sorrow, pain.
 What I like most about Fassbender's Rochester is that he is properly miserable, and it feels real.
 He is suffering, and the audience, like Jane in the novel, grieves for him without really knowing why.
-His acerbic wit is a front for his hurt, but as the film progresses we see other layers of him revealed—his genuine smile, his odd charm, his sensitivity.
+His acerbic humor is a front for his pain, but as the film progresses Fassbender layers other qualities—his genuine smile, his odd charm, his sensitivity.
 He, like Stephens in the 2006, adds a certain kind of sexiness to the role, but Fassbender's Rochester has less of the upper hand.
-He and Jane are clearly attracted to each other, but she's too good at resisting him, creating this cute dynamic where Rochester for once is the dazzled, infatuated pursuer.
+He and Jane are clearly attracted to each other, but she's too good at resisting him, creating a cute dynamic where Rochester for once is the dazzled, infatuated pursuer.
 Oh, and he delivers a top tier performance during the leaving scene!

 Negative: As with the 2011 adaptation in general, a lot of the negatives come down to lack of time, but that's not really a critique is it?
 When it comes to acting the unspoken details of Rochester, few can match Fassbender.
 His weakness is Rochester's romantic speaking parts.
-Compared to the rest of his performance, his delivery of the best lines from the book in the fire and proposal scenes don’t pack the same punch.
+Compared to the rest of his performance, his delivery of the best quotes from the book don’t pack the same punch.
 The iconic lines—"you rare unearthly thing,” “I must have you for my own,” “that expression did not strike delight in my very inmost heart”—seem to overpower him.
+He doesn’t quite find the authenticity in Brontë’s victorian language.

 1. Timothy Dalton, Jane Eyre 1983

-Positive: Timothy Dalton is a force, delivering the most consistently good scenes as Rochester.
-If Jayston and Fassbender peeter out a bit when performing the ‘hallmark’ scenes between Jane and Rochester, then those passion-packed moments are Dalton's bread and butter.
-In my rankings of those scenes, the 1983 is consistently among the best because of his stellar performance.
-Dalton is another powerful physical presence, towering above Clarke's Jane and sporting a bass voice that conveys Rochester's commanding tone and stormy temper.
+Positive: It’s hard to believe Timothy Dalton came to Jane Eyre as a novice to TV adaptations, but in his Rochester BBC discovered an absolute force.
+If Jayston and Fassbender lose steam when performing the ‘hallmark’ scenes between Jane and Rochester, then those passion-packed moments are Dalton's bread and butter.
+The 1983 adaptation is consistently at the top of my rankings of those “key” scenes best because of his stellar performances, and his work in the early and transitional scenes is just as good.
+Dalton is another powerful physical presence, towering above Clarke's Jane and sporting a bass voice that conveys Rochester's commanding nature and his socioeconomic, physical, and personal authority.
 But Dalton also knows how to be earnest and soft, and those moments are just as believable.
-No matter what Rochester's mood, Dalton infuses it with conviction.
-The audience buys his Rochester in his varied forms—angry, tender, broken and healing.
+No matter what Rochester's mood, Dalton plays it with conviction.
+The audience buys his Rochester in his varied forms—sullen, enigmatic, broken, charming, remorseful, gentle and hopeful.
+More importantly, Dalton actually captures all these facets of Rochester; he adeptly shifts in and out of the character’s different modes and, as is often necessary, holds them in tandem.
 We see why Rochester is intrigued that Jane holds up so well under his gaze and questioning: He's so piercing, so intense, so direct that most people wouldn’t know what to do with him.
 In light of Dalton's performance, it makes sense that Rochester asks, "You're afraid of me?"
+I could gush forever about the virtues of Dalton’s Rochester, but several writers have already written his praises far better than I can, and his performance will be well loved for generations.

-Negative: Once again, for a younger or more modern audience, Dalton could also be a bit 'much.'
+Negative: Like Welles and other Rochesters, Dalton may overplay a bit for a modern audience.
 He doesn't overact as much as Orson Welles, but in his commitment to that conviction I mentioned above, there are moments where we wish he could dial it back a little.
 He puts everything on the table all the time, leaving little nuance for the audience to decipher, particularly when he portrays more volatile emotions.
 Also, this gif is perfection.
 Gosh, he's hot!
 That would be an obvious positive were it not for the fact that Rochester has no business being that attractive.